Sailing Through Point Clouds: Safe Navigation Using Point Cloud Based Control Barrier Functions: Preliminaries

 with $\bm{u}_\text{ref} \in \mathbb{R}^m$ being a reference control action obtained using a performance controller~\cite{AmesCENST19}.
+The solution to the CBFQP is a safe controller that can keep the system in the safe set $\mathcal{C}$.
 The performance controller can be obtained using a variety of methods.
-Common performance controllers include proportional-derivative (PD) controllers, MPC-based controllers, and control Lyapunov function (CLF) based controllers.
+Common performance controllers include proportional-derivative (PD), MPC, and control Lyapunov function (CLF) based controllers.